twitu/genome-assembly/README.md

 | | **A** | **G** | **T** | C | C  | A | | |
 | | | G | T | C | **C**  | **A** | **T** | |

-The read information is stored in a two level hash structure.
+The read information is stored in a two-level hash structure.
 We shall refer to the first level as `mmer_hash` and the second level as `kmer_hash`.
-Each `mmer_hash` entry contains an _mmer_ as key and a `kmer_hash` table as value.
+Each `mmer_hash` entry contains a _mmer_ as key and a `kmer_hash` table as value.
 The `kmer_hash` table contains all _kmers_ that share the same _mmer_  signature.

 ### 1.1 Converting BP to numbers
-In various situations it is efficient and convenient to deal with BP as numbers.
-The programs performs the following mapping.
+In various situations, it is efficient and convenient to deal with BP as numbers.
+The program performs the following mapping.

 | A | C | G | T |
 |--|--|--|--|